Rhoahndur/Denethor/README.md

 **Automated QA testing for browser-based games using AI-powered automation**

+> **🚀 First time here?** See [**START_HERE.md**](START_HERE.md) for a 5-minute setup guide!

 Denethor is an autonomous AI agent system that tests browser games by simulating user interactions, capturing visual evidence, and evaluating playability.
 Perfect for game developers, QA teams, and anyone building browser games.

-> **Demo Status:** Core components are fully functional with 100% test coverage on evidence collection, report generation, and error handling.
-See [DEMO-GUIDE.md](DEMO-GUIDE.md) for a complete walkthrough.

 ## Features